 Cilantro is one of the richest herbal sources for vitamin K which has a potential role in bone mass building through the promotion of osteotropic activity in the bones.
 It also has established a role in the treatment of Alzheimer’s disease patients by limiting neuronal damage in their brain.

-Cilantro leaves provide only 23 calories/100 g, but their phytonutrients profile is no
+Cilantro leaves provide only 23 calories/100 g, but their phytonutrients profile is no less than any superfoods around us!

 Spring Kitchari Recipe